HERNDON CHAMPION PROGRAM

 - Interest in participating as a volunteer at the Herndon family’s historical home

 Students accepted into the Herndon Champions program are enrolled in the eight-month program, and included in several enrichment seminars, leadership training and a community service project.
 With a focus on mentorship, students are partnered with 11th and 12th grade student groups and challenged to coach 11th grade groups of students through the development of a business plan and 12th grade students through creating detailed and real-life business challenges unique to their own team goals and objectives.
+Champions are trained on the program curriculum and familiarized with their roles and responsibilities as mentors, as well as coached in working with high school students and facilitating small groups.

 Please contact the Herndon Foundation at 404.581.9813 for more information.